AI Image Batch Style Drift: Lock Style Across a Batch

 Step 1: Lock model and version

 Pick one model and one version for the whole batch.
-Document the exact version number.
-If using cloud providers, screenshot the version selector.
+Document the exact version.
+On hosted providers, screenshot the version selector, because they update silently.

-• SDXL: Same checkpoint file.
-Note the hash.
+• SDXL: same checkpoint file.
+Note the hash so you can prove it later.

 Step 2: Pass a style reference on every generation

-• SDXL: Use IP-Adapter with the anchor image.
-Style strength 0.6-0.8.
+• SDXL: use IP-Adapter with the anchor image at style strength 0.6 to 0.8.
 Same anchor on every prompt.

 Step 3: Build a prompt template and stick to it